Danilo-Mugnaini/rock_paper_scissors/README.md

 Feel free to customize the game further by:
 - Adding more complex win conditions
-- Introducing additional elements (like "Lizard" and "Spock")
 - Creating a GUI version using libraries like `tkinter` or `pygame`

 ## Contribution